← All Articles

 Most AI speaker bureaus claim advanced matching capabilities, but the reality varies dramatically.
 Ask specific questions about their technology stack.
 Does their system analyze semantic meaning or just keyword frequency?
 Can it understand context when you request "someone who can speak about artificial intelligence to a non-technical audience"?

-Quality AI matching systems use multiple data layers: speaker content analysis, historical performance metrics, audience feedback patterns, and contextual understanding.
-When major developer conferences need speakers, successful bureaus can distinguish between speakers who understand enterprise cloud architecture versus those who only discuss consumer applications.
+Quality AI matching systems use multiple data layers: speaker content analysis, historical performance patterns, audience feedback, and contextual understanding.
+When major developer conferences need speakers, successful bureaus can distinguish between speakers who understand enterprise cloud architecture and speakers who only discuss consumer applications.
 This distinction matters enormously to technical audiences who can spot surface-level knowledge within minutes.

 The best bureaus continuously refine their algorithms based on event outcomes.
 They track metrics like audience engagement scores, speaker ratings, and rebooking rates to improve future recommendations.
 A bureau that cannot explain their matching methodology in specific terms likely uses rudimentary keyword matching.
 Ask them to walk you through how their system would handle a complex request, one where the topic keywords might mislead a simple search.